OscarNOW/minecraft-server/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Use this if you found a bug or unintended behaviour
+about: Report a bug or unintended behaviour
 title: ''
 labels: ''
 assignees: OscarNOW